Searching for heavy Higgs in supersymmetric final states at the LHC: Long lived charged particle (LLCP)

 \section{Long lived charged particle (LLCP)}

-Along with the prompt final states discussed in last sections, it is also possible that heavy Higgs decays into long lived chargino (few centimeters).
+Along with the prompt final states discussed in last sections, it is also possible that heavy Higgs decays into long lived charginos (with path lengths of few centimetres in the detector).
 Such long lived chargino can then decay with a soft final state in the detector, leaving the so called disappearing track.
 In this section, we turn our focus on these scenarios.
+Recall that the kinematic feature of these type of final states were discussed in section~\ref{sec:llpdecaykine}.
 As we have discussed earlier, for a winolike LSP the mass gap between $\lspone$ and $\chonepm$ is very small and the $\chonepm$ becomes long lived charged particle (LLCP).
 We discuss the features of these LLCP and prospects of observing them at collider in the following sections.
 It should be noted that the heavy neutral Higgs will decay to pair of charginos.
 In case heavy Higgs decays to pair of light chargino, the existing disappearing track searches are applicable.
-However as shown previously~\ref{sec:scan-result}, heavy Higgs can have a significant branching ratio to $\chonepm \chtwopm$.
+However as shown previously in section~\ref{sec:scan-result}, heavy Higgs can have a significant branching ratio to $\chonepm \chtwopm$.
 The $\chtwopm$ decays promptly with visible final states (e.g. leptons, photons or jets).
 While the existing disappearing track searches~\cite{Aaboud:2017mpt, Sirunyan:2018ldc} are sensitive to presence of additional jets in the final state, they veto energetic leptons.
 In addition to LLCP production via neutral Higgs, we also review charged Higgs signature which can give rise to disappearing track.
-This search channel also suffers from same problem of generating additional hits which are vetoed by existing searches.
+This search channel also suffers from same problem of generating additional hits inside tracker which are usually vetoed out in the existing search strategies.

 Before we proceed, a comment about choice of benchmarks in this section is in order.
 In section~\ref{sec:BS}, we discussed the impact of loop corrections on the predicted chargino decay length.
 In this work, we have not taken into account such loop corrections.
-However, the results being discussed depend on the mass hierarchy between the heavy Higgs and the chargino Accounting for loop corrections will largely impact the chargino decay length while the mass hierarchy will largely be unaltered.
+However, the results being discussed depend on the mass hierarchy between the heavy Higgs and the chargino.
+Including the loop corrections will largely impact the chargino decay length while the mass hierarchy will largely be unaltered.
 Therefore, we consider that the choice of our benchmark points is justified irrespective of the missing loop corrections to chargino decay lengths.